-Part One OR Annex A: Information for all school and college staff Annex B: Further information
+Information for all school and college staff

+Annex B: Further information

-On publication of this Child Protection Policy, September 2021, the CPSLO Service has decided to provide the hyperlink only to KCSiE rather than the document in its entirety, due to the potential for updates to the content.
+On publication of this Child Protection Policy (September 2022), the CPSLO Service have therefore decided to provide the hyperlink only to Keeping Children Safe in Education in this policy rather than the document in its entirety, due to the potential for updates to the content.

-All staff that have direct working with children should have access and have read Part One OR Annex A and Annex B (which provides further information specific forms of abuse and safeguarding issues) of this statutory guidance.
-Those staff who do not work directly with children should read either Part One or Annex A (a condensed version of Part One) of this guidance.
-This is entirely a matter for the school or college and will be based on their assessment of which guidance will be most effective for their staff to safeguard and promote the welfare of children.
-All staff should also have the opportunity to seek clarity from designated staff for any content.
+All staff should have access and have read Part 1 and Annex A (which provides further information specific forms of abuse and safeguarding issues) of this statutory guidance.
+They should also have the opportunity to seek clarity from designated staff for any content.

-This is to assist staff to understand their role and discharge their responsibilities as set out in this guidance.
+This is to assist staff to understand and discharge their role and responsibilities as set out in this guidance.